Eric-o7/Play_Dead/README.md

 Starting weapons and abilities are also up to the player to choose each time they play.

+## But why?

+This project was created to gain technical experience building a program from conception to conclusion.
+It has allowed me to put my Python knowledge into practice in a fun and challenging way.

 ---
 # How to Play
 1. On Windows: Download and launch the application.
 Download([here](https://eric-o7.itch.io/play-dead)).